 Movie theaters are reopening and audiences are creeping back, but that’s only part of the story.
 As with last year’s shocking changes to the media landscape, no amount of shutdowns and shifting distribution paradigms could stop movies from getting out there, whether they came to small VOD entities or the biggest streaming platforms.
 And while the “movies versus TV” debate rages on, the cinema one hasn’t.

-This year’s release calendar has been so loaded with feature-length wonders, many of which push the boundaries of art form, that even at this midpoint, our usual edict remains intact: Anyone who thinks this has been a bad year for movies simply hasn’t seen enough of them.
+This year’s release calendar has been so loaded with feature-length wonders, many of which push the boundaries of art form, that even as we head straight into the belly of the “awards season” beast, our usual edict remains intact: Anyone who thinks this has been a bad year for movies simply hasn’t seen enough of them.
+And there are only more goodies to come.

 There’s something amusingly dry about the idea of a 76-minute film called “About Endlessness,” but Roy Andersson isn’t joking.
 Well, he isn’t only joking.
 A Swedish renegade whose pointillistic dioramas of the human condition are pieced together with drollness in much the same way as George Seurat’s landscapes were painted with dots, Andersson has always been amused by the sheer absurdity of life on Earth.
 But if even the title of Andersson’s latest feature sounds like a wry gag, it’s also meant to be taken at face value.